ctrotech-tutor/ctrovalidate/docs/2.0/index.md

 layout: home

 hero:
-  name: "Ctrovalidate"
+  name: 'Ctrovalidate'
-  text: "A Modern, Accessible Form Validation Library."
+  text: 'A Modern, Accessible Form Validation Library.'
   tagline: Lightweight, powerful, and zero-dependency.
 Built with a declarative, HTML-first approach.
   image:
     src: /logo.svg # We will create this logo later